leticiafontoura/gama-ecommerce/README.md

 The goal is to create a landing page for an e-commerce sale, black friday style, with a form for users to put their e-mails and then we store them in our localstorage.

+# Live website

+You can check the result in (https://vinilcolablackfriday.netlify.app/)[https://vinilcolablackfriday.netlify.app/]

 # Technologies

 - React